Anoncheg1/emacs-async1/README.md

             (message "Done!")))))))
 ```

-When you work remote LLM or AI Agent you may beed to build chain of request for prompt-engineering.
+Remote LLMs or AI Agents may require chains of request for prompt-engineering.

 ## What?
 **1. Sequential and parallel steps**